saviornt/NexusLite/Project_Development.md

   - [ ] Ensure the code and comments are well-structured and follows Rust conventions.
   - [ ] Ensure the code is well-tested and has good test coverage.
   - [ ] Ensure the code is well-documented and has good documentation.

+  - [ ] Additional Testing/CI
+    - [ ] Mutation testing with `cargo-mutants` (Deferred until later in development to prioritize iteration speed.).
+When re-enabling, run locally with `cargo mutants -v` and wire a CI workflow.

+- [ ] Complete mutation and fuzz testing and document benchmarks.
+- [ ] Fix any identified issues and problems and update README and Project Development documentation.

 - [ ] Create a "packages" folder for the repo that include packages for, but not limited to:
   - [ ] Python